Prior Learning Assessment Programs

 - Students must have an active record with Sinclair.

-- Credit earned through any PLA option does not count toward institutional residency requirements.
+- Any credit earned through PLA does not count toward institutional residency requirements.

-- Courses awarded via PLA will be recorded on students' transcripts.
+- Courses awarded via PLA will be added to students' transcripts and may factor into GPA and SAP calculations.

 American Council on Education (ACE)